APaskey/dradrian/content/post/New_tech/index.md

 ---
 title: New technology
-summary: 'I’ve never gotten an mRNA vaccine.
-Why can’t we take vaccines like in the past, that we know are effective?'
+summary: "'I’ve never gotten an mRNA vaccine.
+Why can’t we take vaccines like in the past, that we know are effective?'"
 date: "2020-12-11T00:00:00Z"
 tags:
 - mRNA